Product Filters

 • Once set, it’s sanded and painted in primer before receiving a render and final colour

-It can also be used for aesthetic purposes, to give a particular building or structure a certain look.
-Common materials used for cladding include stone, brick, metal, and wood.
+Cladding is an outer layer of material used to enhance thermal efficiency and protect buildings from environmental elements.
+It can also serve aesthetic purposes, giving a specific building or structure a distinctive appearance.
+Common cladding materials include stone, brick, metal, and wood.

 Frequently Asked External Wall & Cladding Insulation Questions